DLR-AMR/t8code_JOSS/paper.md

 vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids.
 Additionally, implementation of other refinement patterns and element shapes is possible.
-`t8code` aims to provide a comprehensive mesh management framework for a wide range of use cases in science and engineering applications.
-See \autoref{fig:visploremesh}
-for an examplary adapted mesh managed by t8code for visualizing earth mantle convection data.
+See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` for visualizing earth mantle convection data.

 ![Visualization (2D slice) of an adapted t8code mesh for a visualization of earth mantle convection data.
 \label{fig:visploremesh}](pics/visplore_magma_tilted_grid.png){width="70%"}